tugraz-isds/achart-creator/README.md

                                               - rgb(r, g, b)
                                               - rgba(r, g, b, a)
                                             The different types can also be
                                             combined in onestring.
+If scatter plot
+                                            is uesed.
+The colors correspond to the unique classes in the color column.

-     --aria-data-group DIMENSION            Specifies if the data should be grouped by DIMENSION.
+     --aria-datagroup DIMENSION             Specifies if the data should be grouped by DIMENSION.
 DINMENSION can be either
                                             rows or columns.
 It defaults to rows.
+                                            If scatter plot is used this command can be used to specifie by which column the data should be grouped.
+Here
+                                            DIMENSION can be either the index of the column or the name.

      --version                              Prints version information
                                             and exits.